THE WARLU WAY PILBARA GEO-HERITAGE ROUTE

 20. FIND THE TINY TOWN OF GOLD, DIAMONDS AND FOSSICKING.

 Nullagine, another gold rush town, was established in 1888.
 This tiny township north of Newman, is also the site of Australia’s first known diamond find so gem lovers, get your shovels out!
 Today, visitors love seeking out its red granite hills, winter wildflowers and plentiful waterholes; including Beaton’s Creek Gorge, Garden and Daylight Pools, along with the ancient rocks of Conglomerate Gorge.
-The area also is a fossickers haven for those hoping to strike it lucky.
-Call into “the Nully” and meet the locals.
-It’s a great spot for food, drinks and its general store.
-It also has accommodation for those passing through.
+The area also is a fossickers haven hoping to strike it lucky.
+Grab a cold beer, great pizza or pub meal at the historic Nullagine Hotel.
+They even have a Friday night pool comp!

 21. HAVE A COLDIE AT AN OUTBACK PUB ICON.